ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

       port = maybe "-" show portM
 ```

-The following four lines write String values to the log in order:
+The next four lines write String values to the log in order:

 ```{.haskell .scrollx}
   _ <- log "\nConfig"